GIVESocialMovement/backdoor/README.md

 Backdoor is currently used at [GIVE.asia](https://give.asia) and only supports Postgresql for now.

-If you are using Backdoor, please star our repo to let other newcomers know that they can trust our application.
+If you are using Backdoor, please star our repo to let newcomers know that they can trust our application.
 Backdoor is a database tool, and trust (and security) are the most important aspects.
 Thank you!

 Motivation